dlt-hub/vibe-hub/salesforce_data/salesforce_data-docs.md

 3. 🔒 **Setup credentials**

-    Authentication is handled via OAuth2 with a refresh token flow.
-Essential details include a client ID, client secret, and refresh token.
-Tokens must be obtained or refreshed using the token URL provided.
+    Authentication uses OAuth2 with a refresh token flow.
+Tokens are obtained via a token URL and require a client ID and client secret.
+The 'Authorization' header is used for passing the access token.

     To get appropriate API keys, please visit the original source at https://www.salesforce.com/.
     If you want to protect your environment secrets in a production environment, look into [setting up credentials with dlt](https://dlthub.com/docs/walkthroughs/add_credentials).